"Growing into all God wants us to be"

 We provide an act of worship for all pupils every day, thus fulfilling our statutory duty, organised as follows;

-Monday Whole School Headteacher/Deputy Headteacher
+Monday Whole School Headteacher

-Tuesday Whole School Rector or Church Representative
+Tuesday Whole School Class Worship

-Wednesday Whole School Singing Worship
+Thursday Whole School Singing Worship

-Thursday Whole School Class Worship
+Friday Whole School Celebration Worship

 Worship